 6. Roadmap for an investor update

-Summarize roadmap for a 1-page investor / board update.
+Summarize the roadmap for a 1-page investor / board update.
 Sections: (a) shipped last quarter (with metric moved), (b) shipping this quarter (with success criteria), (c) the 2 big bets we are making, (d) the 2 things that could go wrong and our mitigation.
 Plain language, no buzzwords, no hockey-stick adjectives.

-Roadmap + last-Q results:
+Roadmap + last-quarter results:

 7. Anti-roadmap (what we will not do)

 Based on the roadmap below, write an anti-roadmap: 5-7 things we are explicitly NOT doing this quarter.
 For each: (a) what it is, (b) who asked for it, (c) the real reason we are saying no (capacity / strategy / it's a bad idea), (d) when we will revisit.
-This doc gets shared with stakeholders so word it firmly but not condescendingly.
+This doc gets shared with stakeholders, so word it firmly but not condescendingly.

 Roadmap: